Durations are measured at 1mm lash Lift:

-These are a billet version of our Stage 2 performance cams.
+These are our ZZP Stage 2 performance cams for your LNF powered vehicle.
 They are the same profile that was used in our 10 second ZFR powered Cobalt.
 They were also used to produce more than 700whp with a 62mm turbo on the same car.

 These cams require taller lash adjusters which are included in this cam kit.

 All ZZP stage 2 LNF cams come standard with our .050" larger fuel pump lobe.

 Head check note: There are a lot of LDK engines out there, please make sure that you are ordering the correct cams, these will not work if you have an LDK head, if you have an LDK head, then you will need the "LHU" version instead because the exhaust cam is longer.

 The installation of cams in an overhead cam motor requires a knowledgeable mechanic to do it properly.
 Failure to have the timing chain and gears setup correctly will result in poor performance or severe engine damage.
 A P0014 code is generally from one of the cams being a tooth off.
 A P0017 code is an intermittent code that is from the cam phaser not properly changing the cam timing.
 If the code comes up once, clear it, if it comes back, then you may have a phaser problem.
 The stock camshaft bolts are TTY and should be replaced when installing cams, we stock them here.